Irinotecan and cetuximab

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you about how you have been.
 If your blood results are alright on the day of your treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

 Your nurse will give you cetuximab as a drip into your vein.
 They usually run the drip through a pump, which gives you the drug over a set time.
-This is usually between one and two hours.
-An hour after the cetuximab finishes the nurse will give you irinotecan as a drip.
-This is given over 90 minutes the first time you have it but after this can be given over 30 minutes.
+This is usually between 1–2 hours.
+An hour after the cetuximab finishes, the nurse will give you irinotecan as a drip.
+The first time you have it, it is given over 90 minutes.
+After this, it can be given over 30 minutes.

 Cetuximab may cause an allergic reaction while it’s being given.
-This is more common with the first treatment, so it’s given slowly.
+This is more common with the first treatment, which is why it’s given slowly.
 The nurse will give you drugs to help prevent or reduce a reaction.
 They will check you for signs of a reaction while the drip is running and for an hour afterwards.
 If you have a reaction, they will treat it quickly.

 Rarely, a reaction can happen a few hours after treatment.
 If you develop any of these symptoms or feel unwell after you get home, contact the hospital straight away for advice.